ENG498-JCDD/Team1/src/02 Stopped and Searched.md

 Second, White drivers are stopped at rates below their population share (**40.8%** of stops versus **60.2%** of population).

-Third, this pattern is consistent across all five years in our dataset, indicating a systemic issue rather than a temporary problem.
+Third, this pattern is consistent across all five years in our dataset, meaning this is a systemic issue rather than a problem arising randomly.

 But being stopped more frequently is only one dimension of the story.
 The next critical question is whether Black and White drivers are treated differently once they are stopped.
 Specifically, are Black drivers more likely to be searched?
 And if so, do these searches yield contraband at rates that would justify the disparity?